Todd Akin: Social issues

 Akin was an outspoken opponent of abortion in all cases, including health reasons or in cases of rape or incest, and he opposed embryonic stem cell research.
 In a 2008 speech on the House floor, Akin called abortion providers "terrorists" and alleged that it was "common practice" for abortion providers to perform "abortions" on women who were not actually pregnant.

-Akin was a supporter of the right to keep and bear arms and had an A rating from the National Rifle Association.
+Akin was a supporter of the right to keep and bear arms and had an A rating from the NRA Political Victory Fund.
 Akin was a staunch advocate of a federal prohibition of online poker.
 In 2006, he co-sponsored H.R.
 4411, the Goodlatte-Leach Internet Gambling Prohibition Act, and H.R.
 4777, the Internet Gambling Prohibition Act.

 Akin also authored the Protect the Pledge (of Allegiance) Act.
 In late June 2011, Akin objected to NBC's recent removal of the words "under God" from a video clip of school children reciting the Pledge of Allegiance.
 After remarking that "NBC has a long record of being very liberal," Akin said, "at the heart of liberalism really was a hatred for God and a belief that government should replace God".
 Two days later, Akin said he did not mean all liberals hate God, only that liberals have "a hatred for public references for God."
 The next day, he apologized, saying his statement had been "directed at the political movement, Liberalism, not at any specific individual".

 During his 2012 U.S. Senate bid, Akin reaffirmed his opposition to legislation like the Lilly Ledbetter Fair Pay Act of 2009, which he voted against as a Congressman.

 Akin opposed the No Child Left Behind Act.
 Akin believed that it should not be the federal government that decides on education, but that local government should have control over public education.